Pull subscriptions to Creodias EODATA catalogue

 }

-If subscription is Active or Paused, you will get an array of JSON objects where each represents a notification.
-Response code should then be 200 OK.
+If subscription is running (active) or paused (inactive), you will get an array of JSON objects where each represents a notification.

 Each of these objects contains information about